Blackstrap Lake: Local communities

 Local communities on the shore of Lake Blackstrap include two villages, two subdivisions, and a Hutterite Colony.
 The resort village of Thode is on the western shore, near the middle, directly across from the main beach at Blackstrap Provincial Park It is home to approximately 156 people.
 Most of the people in Thode live either directly on the lakeshore, or have an unobstructed view over Lakeshore Road which separates them from the lake.
 The resort village of Shields is on the north-western shore and is home to approximately 172 people.
 It has a golf course, which includes a view of Blackstrap Lake, that is maintained locally by the community of Shields.
 Unlike Thode, only a portion of Shields is lakefront property.
 In addition to the full-time residents, Shields and Thode have summer cottagers which are not reflected in the population statistics.
 Skyview Estates are located south of Thode along the western shore of the lake near the south end and is accessed from Highway 11.
 Skyview Estates have a view of the mountain, Mount Blackstrap, and the lake, and are directly across from the Blackstrap Provincial Park campgrounds.
 Skyview Estates also have their own marina allowing the residents unlimited access to the water.
 However, the estates themselves do not actually connect to the shore.
 The other subdivision is located on the north-eastern shore along an arm of the lake and is part of the Lakeside Golf Resort.
 Hillcrest Hutterite Colony is located along Thode Road, just west of Thode.
 It was established in 1969 and is a division of the Leask Hutterite Colony.

+Fish species

+Fish species include walleye, yellow perch, northern pike, whitefish, and burbot.
+There are custom fishing limits for all of these species on the lake.